BLEPHAROPLASTY (EYELID SURGERY)

 Upper blepharoplasty is sometimes combined with other procedures such as browpexy, lower eyelid surgery, brow lift, or fat grafting to the cheeks.
 Additionally, non-surgical treatments like anti-wrinkle injections may be used alongside surgery to enhance overall results.

-Lower eyelid lift surgery is designed to address excess skin and fat deposits around the lower eyelids.
+Lower blepharoplasty surgery is designed to address excess skin and fat deposits around the lower eyelids.
 This procedure can be combined with other treatments for comprehensive results.

 The surgery involves repositioning or removing excess fat and reducing extra skin.
 This helps reshape the area around the eyes and improves definition.